SuperDiodo/ur_ros_rtde/README.md

 Test if everything is working:

-1. Ensure that `simple_ur10e_description` is compiled and then generate UR10e urdf file from xacro files
+1. Ensure that `simple_ur10e_description` is compiled and then generate UR10e urdf file from xacro files.
     ```bash
     # generate ur10e urdf
     cd ~/your_path/simple_ur10e_description/urdf